OneOcc: Semantic Occupancy Prediction for Legged Robots with a Single Panoramic Camera: Abstract

 \section{Abstract}

 -0.5ex Robust 3D semantic occupancy is crucial for legged/humanoid robots, yet most semantic scene completion (SSC) systems target wheeled platforms with forward-facing sensors.
 We present \textbf{OneOcc}, a vision-only panoramic SSC framework designed for gait-introduced body jitter and $360^{\circ}$ continuity.
 OneOcc combines: (i) {Dual-Projection fusion (DP-ER)} to exploit the annular panorama and its equirectangular unfolding, preserving $360^{\circ}$ continuity and grid alignment; (ii) Bi-Grid Voxelization (BGV) to reason in Cartesian and cylindrical-polar spaces, reducing discretization bias and sharpening free/occupied boundaries; (iii) a lightweight decoder with {Hierarchical AMoE-3D} for dynamic multi-scale fusion and better long-range/occlusion reasoning; and (iv) plug-and-play {Gait Displacement Compensation (GDC)} learning feature-level motion correction without extra sensors.
 We also release two panoramic occupancy benchmarks: \textbf{QuadOcc} (real quadruped, first-person $360^{\circ}$) and \textbf{Human360Occ (H3O)} (CARLA human-ego $360^{\circ}$ with RGB, Depth, semantic occupancy; standardized within-/cross-city splits).
-OneOcc sets new state-of-the-art (SOTA): on QuadOcc it beats strong vision baselines and popular LiDAR ones; on H3O it gains +3.83 mIoU (within-city) and +8.08 (cross-city).
+OneOcc sets a new state of the art on QuadOcc, outperforming strong vision baselines and remaining competitive with classical LiDAR baselines; on H3O it gains +3.83 mIoU (within-city) and +8.08 (cross-city).
 Modules are lightweight, enabling deployable full-surround perception for legged/humanoid robots.
-Datasets and code will be publicly available at \url{https://github.com/MasterHow/OneOcc}. -3ex
+Datasets and code will be publicly available at \href{https://github.com/MasterHow/OneOcc}{OneOcc}. -1ex